Making a guaranteed profit from betting on football is the Holy Grail, but can it really be done?

 Ok... so even money chances are not good.
 How about higher prices though?

-I'm going to look at a very simple "back the draw" system to try to answer that question.
+I'm going to look at a very simple "back the draw" system to try and answer that question.

-To be fair to the guy, if you had backed the draw every game that season you would have ended up with 26.4pts profit but it was hardly a guaranteed profit.
+To be fair to the guy, if you had backed the draw every game that season you would have ended up with 26.4pts profit but it was definitely not a guaranteed profit.

 His thinking was that fans bet on their teams and no-one backs the draw, so it pushes the price out to the point at which the price has value.
 That will be true to an extent, but a number of traders use back the draw strategies with much larger stakes than fans sat watching the game in a pub.